-Brief description of program & Patients Served: DBT is a treatment designed specifically for individuals with self-harm behaviors, suicidal thoughts and actions and other behaviors that get in the way of having a life worth living.
-We serve clients with varied diagnoses including; borderline personality disorder, other axis II disorders, depression, bipolar disorder, addictions, eating disorders and PTSD; with whom other treatments have not been effective.
-Clients are seen in weekly 1:1 therapy and weekly 2 hour DBT skills training for a period of one year for adults and 6 months for adolescents and their parent(s)/guardian.
-Clients come from varied backgrounds, socioeconomic status and life circumstances.
+Dialectical Behavioral Therapy (DBT) is an evidenced-based treatment designed by Marsha Linehan, PhD for individuals with severe emotion dysregulation, suicidal and self-harm thoughts and actions, and other behaviors that get in the way of having a life worth living.
+We serve clients with multiple diagnoses including and not limited to: borderline personality disorder, depression, anxiety, bipolar disorder, addictions, eating disorders and PTSD; with whom other treatments have not been effective.
+Clients are seen in weekly 1:1 DBT therapy and weekly 2-hour DBT skills training for a period of one year for adults and 6 months for adolescents and their parent(s)/guardian.
+Clients come from varied backgrounds, socioeconomic status, and life circumstances.

-Internship Training Goals: Interns will learn and participate in the full scope of DBT practice including: assessments, treatment planning, individual therapy, group facilitation, coordination with other health care providers, phone coaching and DBT consultation team.
-Interns will participate in several DBT skills training groups in a hybrid model (online/in-person), both adult and adolescent, weekly.
-Initially this will be in the observation role then will be co-facilitating mindfulness exercises, homework review and teaching of skills.
+Interns will participate in several DBT skills training groups in a hybrid model (online/in-person), both adult and adolescent/multifamily group, weekly.
+Initially, this will be in the observation role then will be co-facilitating mindfulness exercises, homework review, and teaching of skills.
 Interns typically co-facilitate both an adolescent/multifamily group (ages 12-18) and adult groups (ages 18+) alongside 2 DBT skills trainers.
 Once interns have a foundation of how to deliver DBT therapy, they will carry a caseload of several individual DBT clients within a hybrid model.
-Interns will participate in DBT team consultation as a member weekly and will also have the opportunity to facilitate meetings.
-Interns will learn how to DBT phone coach and will practice coaching individual DBT clients on DBT skills and will deliver one week of after-hours phone coaching.
+Interns will participate as a member of the DBT consultation team, weekly, and will have the opportunity to facilitate consultation team meetings.
+Interns will learn how to provide DBT phone coaching and will practice coaching individual DBT clients on DBT skills and will deliver one week of after-hours phone coaching.

-- Length and weekly schedule requirements: DBT internships are 9 months, usually beginning in September and finishing in May.
-We require that DBT interns be present at their internship site for 20 hours/week.
+DBT internships are 9 months long, commencing in September and finishing in May.
+NAL requires that DBT interns be present at their internship site for 20 hours/week.
 Schedules can be flexible around these below requirements and student classes.

 - Attend weekly DBT staff case consultation meetings

-- Attend the monthly Internship Cohort Meeting from 12:00pm –1:30pm on the third Tuesday of each month
+- Attend monthly Internship Cohort Meetings from 12:00 pm–1:30 pm on the third Tuesday of each month

 - Attend three one-hour long video Continuing Education Units (CEU’s) each month at Nystrom & Associates, Ltd.

-- Educational degree: students must be pursuing a master’s degree in either social work, marriage and family therapy or psychology at an accredited university (with the eventual license as LPCC, LMFT, LICSW).
+- Educational degree: students must be pursuing a master’s degree in either social work, marriage & family therapy, counseling, or psychology at an accredited university (with the eventual license as LPCC, LMFT, LICSW).

-We are looking for individuals with prior experience in the mental health field, whether prior practicum, or life experience.
+- Prior experience in the mental health field, whether prior practicum, professional, or life experience.